 The actual code that is being executed also exists in different types of functions that users can create asynchronously or during the creation of a pipeline.
 This creates a complete separation of the code from the configuration, and lets the Core Engine automatically track the important metadata that is necessary to keep an eye on as you progress through the ML life-cycle.

 At the end of each training pipeline, the model is deployed on a supported backend as an endpoint.
 You are then able to schedule repeatably training pipelines based on time/data triggers, run a batch inference pipelines (also on a schedule if needed) and also run evaluation pipelines on other datasources according to your requirements.
 This way, every pipeline produces artifacts that are battle-tested and production-ready from day 1.

 All the computation, training and deployment in the Core Engine is done on multiple supported backends, which can be swapped in and out according to your wishes.
+Currently, all our supported backends are on the Google Cloud Platform, but they will soon be available for AWS and Azure as well.
 We will publish a full list of supported environments and backends soon!

 If all of this appeals to you, sign up now to get the Core Engine.
 We will always have a free tier that lets any one use our platform.
 So whats the hold up: Sign up now and create some ML pipelines!